Federal Circuit and Family Court of Australia

 - final (for a longer prescribed period, or for an indefinite period).

-An intervention order may also contain exceptions, such as ‘do anything that is permitted by a Family Law Act order, a child An order made by a court in response to a protection application.
-This may involve removal of the child from the family., or a written agreement about child arrangements’.
+An intervention order may also contain exceptions, such as ‘do anything that is permitted by a Family Law Act order, a child protection order, or a written agreement about child arrangements’.

 Once an intervention order is made, the affected family member is known as the ‘protected person’.